 - 4 years of math (through at least pre-calculus level)

 - no less than a B in any science or math course

 Students majoring in an area outside of the sciences while following a pre-health science track may begin the science courses sophomore year.
-This time line allows students to get started in the major before taking on the heavy science load, and still allows adequate preparation for graduate admission exams in late spring of the junior year.
+This time line allows students to get started in the major before taking on the heavy science load, and still allows adequate preparation for graduate admission exams.

 Furthermore, you should understand that once you begin the pre-health science track (whether in your freshman or sophomore year) you will be taking at least two science courses most semesters for at least two years.

 Some pre-health science track students will take one or more of the following courses first semester:

 - BIOL 105 & 105L Information Flow for Biological Systems and Lab

 - CHEM 101 & 101L General Chemistry and Lab

 - PHYS 101 & 101L General Physics and Lab